Damalas: Exile

-The origin of Damalà as a surname
+Dynastic survival and return to Chios (1469–1566)

-Descent
+Succession and the name Damalà

 The precise descent and change from Zaccaria to strictly Damalà comes from the line of John's eldest son, Antonio.
 By the time of John's imprisonment only five members of the family remained: himself, his two sons and daughter, and his sister Catherine.
 His eldest son Antonio was imprisoned with him in Chlemoutsi Castle until 1453, while his younger son Angelo is first seen passing through Genoa in 1448 and paid tribute as the grandson of Prince Centurione II by the Doge and nobility.
 He is later seen in Galata before and during the siege of Constantinople in 1453.

-There is no record of Angelo having progeny, however his elder brother Antonio had a son named Pietro Antonio that is recorded with his father regarding the Church of SS Peter and Paul in Galata, which was on land that the family owned.
+There is no record of Angelo having progeny; however, his elder brother Antonio had a son named Pietro Antonio that is recorded with his father regarding the Church of SS Peter and Paul in Galata, which was on land that the family owned.
 Pietro's line died out within two subsequent generations while the line of Pietro's brother Giovanni—named after his grandfather—is the line that continues to this day.

 The definitive transition to simply "Damalà", is recorded in the 16th century when his son Antonio Damalà (1498–1578) is given a fief by the Duke of Naxos, John IV Crispo; this was the establishment of a feudal relationship between the two, and to this day the village is named Damala.
 The father of Antonio is listed as a "Zaccaria de Damalà," now known to be Giovanni through Catholic baptismal records archived on the island of Tinos regarding his grandchildren.